A company may issue different types (also known as “classes”) of shares. These can include:

 Redeemable preference shares allow for the repayment of the principal share capital to shareholders.
 The company may redeem these shares at an agreed value on a specified date or at the discretion of the directors, provided that the company is a going concern.

 Redemptions can be paid out of the company’s capital using proceeds from a fresh issue of shares.
-The directors must lodge a solvency statement with ACRA through the “Notice of Redemption of Redeemable Preference Shares” eService via BizFile+.
+The directors must lodge a solvency statement with ACRA through the "General Lodgement" eService via Bizfile.

 Convertible preference shares typically carry rights to a fixed dividend for a particular term.
 At the end of this term, the company can choose to convert these shares into ordinary shares or leave them as they are.
 The conversion prices must be specified in the company’s constitution.
 If the price of ordinary shares rise, the conversion prices remain fixed, essentially allowing shareholders to purchase ordinary shares at a potentially lower price.
-The relevant transaction in BizFile+ is listed as “Conversion of Shares”.
+The relevant conversion of shares transaction can be filed via "General Lodgement" eService in Bizfile.

 Treasury shares are ordinary shares that the company has acquired from its shareholders.
 Although the company is listed as the owner of these treasury shares, it is not allowed to exercise the right to attend or vote at meetings, nor can it receive dividends on these shares.